 g.
 Does the applicant have a history of and propose the provision of health services to Medicaid patients and the medically indigent?
 Does the applicant propose to provide health services to Medicaid patients and the medically indigent?
-Section 408.035(9), Florida Statutes The applicant states that, "PruittHealth will enhance access for the defined population and enhance quality of care for lower income persons, disadvantaged persons and the elderly".
-Further, PruittHealth contends that the proposed project will meet the health care access criteria (with the applicant referencing Rule 59C-1.030, Florida Administrative Code).
-PruittHealth - Citrus Hills notes that it is a newly formed entity with no history of providing health services to Medicaid patients and the medically indigent, but it is part of the PruittHealth family of providers (discussed in items C and E.2.b. of this report).
+Section 408.035(9), Florida Statutes

+The applicant states that, "PruittHealth will enhance access for the defined population and enhance quality of care for lower income persons, disadvantaged persons and the elderly".
+Further, the proposed project will meet the Access Criteria (with the applicant referencing Rule 59C-1.030, Florida Administrative Code).
+As a newly formed entity the applicant has no history of providing health services to Medicaid patients and the medically indigent, but it is part of the PruittHealth family of providers (as discussed in items C and E.2.b. of this report).

 The applicant states that during CY 2021, PruittHealth affiliated facilities provided 1,918,522 Medicaid patient days (67.4 percent of total annual patient days) and that PruittHealth's affiliated SNFs provided more than six million Medicaid patient days during the past three years.
-PruittHealth's Medicaid patient day occupancy percentages at each of four affiliated SNFs in Florida was also addressed.
+Medicaid patient day occupancy for PruittHealth's four affiliated Florida SNFs was also addressed.

-PruittHealth - Citrus Hills projects 64.3 percent of year one and 67.0 percent of year two total annual patient days will be provided to Medicaid patients.
+PruittHealth - 4-3 projects 58.0 percent of year one and 61.4 percent of year two total annual patient days will be provided to Medicaid patients.